Datavault-UK/automate-dv-docs/docs/migration_guides/migrating_v0.5_v0.6.md

 ## Hubs and Links

 The functionality of the hubs and links have been updated to allow for loading multiple load dates in bulk.
-The hub and link SQL has also been refactored to use common table expressions (CTEs) as suggested in the [Fishtown Analytics SQL style guide](https://github.com/fishtown-analytics/corp/blob/master/dbt_coding_conventions.md#example-sql), to improve code readability.
+The hub and link SQL has also been refactored to use common table expressions (CTEs) as suggested in the [dbt Labs SQL style guide](https://github.com/dbt-labs/corp/blob/master/dbt_style_guide.md), to improve code readability.

 The invocation of the hub and link macros have not changed aside from the variable change stated above.